chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 and programmable scripts for developers to quickly create and customize their own systems. **Poky** is a reference distribution of the Yocto Project[4].
 It's the core that openbmc uses as the build framework.
-Despite OpenBMC is derived from yocto/poky but it's not listed in yocto's repository list.
+Despite OpenBMC is derived from yocto/poky but it's not listed on the repository list of Yocto.

 ### 3.2 BitBake
 An automatic build tool written in Python, which is mainly used by *Poky*.
-Like GNU make, it controls the building flows of embedded linux distributions and related open source packages, such as downloading required tool-chains, source packages, finding CPU-arch and code dependencies, cross-compiling, image creations ..., etc. In OpenBMC, BitBake needs the following items in order to build a machine
+Like GNU make, it controls the building flows of embedded linux distributions and related open source packages, such as downloading required tool chains, source packages, finding CPU ARCH and code dependencies, cross-compiling, image creation ..., etc. In OpenBMC, BitBake needs the following items to build a machine target:
-target:

 #### 3.2.1 meta layers:
 An OpenBMC firmware consists of multiple layers: